-ImmunoCellular is developing autologous, dendritic cell (DC)-based immunotherapeutic products for the treatment of cancer.
+ImmunoCellular has generated a portfolio of autologous, dendritic cell (DC)-based immunotherapeutic products for the treatment of cancer.
 DCs are cells responsible for processing and presenting antigens to the immune system.
 They play a central role in the body's immune response to cancer and other proliferative diseases.
 These DC-based immunotherapeutics are manufactured from the patients’ own cells to minimize safety risk following therapeutic administration.
-ImmunoCellular’s products share the following characteristics to achieve improved therapeutic effects:
+ImmunoCellular’s assets share the following characteristics to achieve improved therapeutic effects:

 - Targeting of multiple tumor-associated antigens